 Did you know that Windows 10 has a built-in feature called Miracast that allows you to project a Windows PC onto a monitor or television wirelessly?
 Most people don’t know of this feature.

-Actually, the Miracast standard was developed by the Wi-Fi Alliance and was first used by Google on Android devices.
+The Miracast standard, developed by the Wi-Fi Alliance, was first used by Google on Android devices.
 As the use of phones for all applications grew, projecting onto a larger display became a need.
 Miracast was first introduced in 2012 and was significantly endorsed in 2017 for Wi-Fi Direct.
-Windows 10 and Window 11 both support this standard.
+Windows 10 and Windows 11 both support this standard.

 Google developed Chromecast for this purpose but it has some limitations compared to Miracast.
 Most significantly, Miracast does not require a local Wi-Fi connection as Chromecast does.
 Miracast devices actually generate and use a private Wi-Fi signal just for casting.